felleslosninger/eid-log-event/README.md

 ```

 Explore the `no.digdir.logging.event.ActivityRecord` class for further optional attributes.
-The `created`-attribute will default to current time, if not specified.
+The `eventCreated`-attribute will default to current time, if not specified.

 ## log-event-spring-boot-starter
 Spring Boot Starter for autoconfiguration of the library